-1962 covered many important events, Marilyn Monroe tragically died of an overdose, JFK announced the resolution of The Cuban Missle Crisis, Bob Dylan released his first album, Taco Bell was established, the very first Wal-Mart opened in Rogers, Arkansas, Johnny Carson worked full time on The Tonight Show, Tom Cruise (one of my favorite actors) was born on the exact year & David Lean’s Oscar winning epic, “Lawrence Of Arabia” came out in theaters.
+1962 covered many important events, Marilyn Monroe tragically died of a drug overdose, JFK announced the resolution of the Cuban Missile Crisis, Bob Dylan released his first album, Taco Bell was established, the very first Wal-Mart opened in Rogers, Arkansas, Johnny Carson worked full-time on The Tonight Show,” Tom Cruise (one of my favorite actors) was born on the exact year and David Lean’s Oscar winning epic, “Lawrence of Arabia” came out in theaters.

-Comic Book writers Stan Lee, and Steve Ditko, attempted to come up with ideas on creating more superhero characters due to popularity with Marvel’s first ever superhero team, Fantastic Four at the time.
+Comic Book writers Stan Lee, and Steve Ditko, attempted to come up with ideas on creating superhero characters thanks to popularity with Marvel’s first ever superhero team, Fantastic Four at the time.
 During the decade, they created the following characters who are now global icons including Ant-Man, Hulk, Iron Man, Thor, Dr. Strange, Professor X, Jean Grey, etc. Out of all of them, their infamous creation debuted in August 1962 under the comic book anthology series “Amazing Fantasy,” is the one and only web slinging wallcrawler, Peter Parker/Spider-Man.
-The character became a game changer in comic book history due to a variety of reasons, most kid/teen superheroes filling in as sidekicks, Spider-Man had to rely on himself without help, learning to use his powers without a mentor, an outcast who can relate to readers.
+The character became a game changer in comic book history for a variety of reasons.
+Most kid/teen superheroes filling in as sidekicks, Spider-Man had to rely on himself without help, learning to use his powers without a mentor, lack of financial resources, an outcast who can relate to readers.

-As a result of the reasons why he became so popular to comic book readers, the webhead gained reputation over the years with an animated television show like the original 1960s with the catchy theme song, spawning countless merchandise ranging from t-shirts, action figures, a spin-off series based on cult classic villain Venom, and another animated cartoon series from the 90s.
-I’m gonna confess, the first time I’ve heard of Spider-Man, it was the 90s animated show on Fox Kids, not the 60s show or comics, it was the one that got me into Marvel along with the animated X-Men cartoon which also aired on Fox Kids.
-After many years of attempting to develop a feature film based on Marvel’s mascot, Sony Pictures selected James Cameron’s “Film Treatment,” (which is a blueprint in screenwriting terms) based on the titular character, but they didn’t hire him.
+As a result of the reasons why he became so popular to comic book readers, the webhead gained reputation over the years with an animated television show like the original 1960s with the catchy theme song, spawning countless merchandise ranging from t-shirts, action figures, a spin-off series based on fan favorite villain, Venom, and another animated cartoon series from the ’90s.
+I’m gonna confess, the first time I’ve heard of Spider-Man, it was the 90s cartoon on Fox Kids, not the 60s show or comics.
+It was the one that got me into Marvel along with the animated X-Men cartoon which also aired on Fox Kids.
+After many years attempting to develop a feature film based on Marvel’s mascot, Sony Pictures selected James Cameron’s “Film Treatment,” (which is a blueprint in screenwriting terms) based on the titular character, but they didn’t hire him.

 Prior to hiring Sam Raimi (The Evil Dead series, Darkman) to direct on board, several directors were given the opportunity to make this movie such as M. Night Shyamalan, Ang Lee, (later went on to direct Hulk) Michael Bay, Tony Scott, (Ridley Scott’s late younger brother) Chris Columbus, and Roland Emmerich.
-Probably got rejected due to his epic fail for directing the 1998 remake of Godzilla.
-Mr. Cameron’s script was heavily changed by screenwriter David Koepp, (also wrote Jurassic Park, Mission Impossible, Carlito’s Way) to ensure nothing is padded out.
+Probably got rejected for directing the 1998 remake of Godzilla.
+Mr. Cameron’s script was heavily changed by screenwriter David Koepp, (Jurassic Park, Mission Impossible, Carlito’s Way) to ensure nothing is padded out.
 For example, Dr. Octopus (future villain in Spider-Man 2) was gonna be the 2nd second main villain next to Green Goblin and removing Cameron’s action sequences he originally envisioned.

 This review contains no SPOILERS whatsoever.
 Feel free to read it.
 Does the original Spider-Man movie still hold up?
 Well, let’s find out shall we my fellow geeks?